hawaiiankid/hawaiiankid/README.md

 - 👋 Hi, I’m @hawaiiankid (Sean)
-- 👀 Currently job hunting!
+- 👀 Looking for my first job in the tech space!
-- 🌱 I’m currently Python and C++
+- 🌱 I’m currently learning Python and C++
 - 📫 How to reach me?
 Send an email to @seantrobison@gmail.com

 <!---